How we care for you

 Find out more about our Children's Hospice at Home service.

 Our Day services at Grove House: mind & body wellbeing from diagnosis, whatever the prognosis

-An update: We are delighted to announce that our refurbishment works at Grove House are complete and our beautiful new facility is now open for drop-in visits, with activities, courses and clinics gradually resuming also.
+An update: We are delighted to announce that our refurbishment works at Grove House are complete and our beautiful new facility is now open for drop-in visits and that activities, courses and clinics are resuming.
 Due to the vulnerable nature of visitors to Grove House, we continue to observe 2m social distancing, so capacity on some services is reduced.
 In such cases, we may be able to arrange 1:1 appointments or virtual access so please do get in touch or drop in.

 Our range of day services based at Grove House in St Albans offers support with health and well-being to help our patients live well throughout their illness.
 Our day services are open to anyone who has been diagnosed with a life-limiting or potentially life-threatening condition, regardless of prognosis.
-Our services can support patients who have recently received a diagnosis; are currently receiving treatment; are living with a long-term life-limiting illness; or who have been successfully treated but are in need of support through the recovery period, physically or emotionally.
-Drop-In sessions, open to all, enable patients and carers to discuss any concerns and be signposted to the services that meet their needs.
+We can support patients who have recently received a diagnosis; are currently receiving treatment; are living with a long-term life-limiting illness; or who have been successfully treated but are in need of physical or emotional support through the recovery period.
+Patients can self-refer, and our support can run alongside existing any treatment that may already be in place.
 Holistic care is at the heart of the services we offer which include well-being clinics and therapies offering practical and emotional care and support to help patients live the best life they can.
 Patients in Hertfordshire also benefit from care and advice from occupational therapists and a specialist physiotherapist.
 In Buckinghamshire, we work with other organisations to offer this type of service to ensure all patients receive the same high quality care.